pink-junkjard/hyperfiddle/README.md

 <http://hyperfiddle.net/> is our reference app, and reference I/O runtime implementation backed by Datomic.
 The hyperfiddle cloud runtime also integrates with cloud infrastructure such as <https://auth0.com/>, scaling, server side rendering, caching & CDN.
 You should use this until you outgrow it, and then eject your app and selfhost for total control.

-At a high level, you will have a few ways to approach your application engine:
+At a high level, you will have a few ways to approach your app engine:

 * use <http://hyperfiddle.net/> and don't think about it until later
 * self-host the same application engine that hyperfiddle.net uses (e.g. run our docker containers with your API keys)
 * Use our I/O runtime but fork our application engine, to control things like auth, security, caching
-* Write your own I/O runtime and application engine, e.g. backed by [DataScript](https://github.com/tonsky/datascript), [Datsync](https://github.com/metasoarous/datsync), [FactUI](https://github.com/arachne-framework/factui)
+* Write your own I/O runtime and application engine

+No matter your choice of app engine, the Hypercrud core interface will work, Hypercrud Browser will work, and app as an edn value will work.

 ## Status